 The Quebec Winter Carnival is the world’s largest winter festival and has retained its allure largely because it has stayed true to its roots as a family-friendly celebration that embraces the cold, snowy Quebec winter: it reflects the lives of Quebeckers in a way that outsiders can enjoy.
 Bonhomme, the carnival's merry marshmallowy mascot, has also stayed a constant over the event's rich history.

 The Quebec Winter Carnival began when the inhabitants of New France, now Quebec, had a rowdy tradition of getting together just before Lent to eat, drink and be merry.

 Ice Canoe Race

 One of the most exhilarating events at the Quebec Winter Carnival is the ice canoe race.
 Audacious athletes don wetsuits and hop into highly illogical modes of transportation to traverse the distance across the Saint Lawrence River from Quebec City to Levis.

-In particular the fall foliage cruise between Quebec City and New York City is hailed one of the most beautiful journeys in North America.
+In particular, the fall foliage cruise between Quebec City and New York City is hailed as one of the most beautiful journeys in North America.